 This is still to be determined.
-The City has not designed the expansion nor has the City completed a master plan.
+The City is beginning an expansion study June 2022 to start exploring size and scope necessary to optimize the venue's future success.
 The Destination Strategic Plan proposed an expansion of up to an additional 500,000 square feet for the convention center, but nothing has been approved by City Council.

 C5.
 What convention center capital projects are already funded?

-- Optimizing four separate spaces within the convention center to make the venue more flexible and to maximize use of all areas is being bid shortly for about $5 million dollars.
+- There are plans to optimize four separate spaces within the convention center to make the venue more flexible and to maximize use of all areas is being bid shortly for about $5 million dollars.

 - $30 million has been allocated to relocate the Red Hat Amphitheater in some way to allow for the convention center expansion to occur.

 - $230 million has been planned for the expansion to begin as early as 2030.

 - Hospitality Tax revenue is committed to cover 95% of ongoing capital maintenance for the Raleigh Convention Center as part of the center’s capital maintenance plan.

 C6.
 In what direction will the convention center expansion occur?